General Terms and Conditions

 14.1 Non Waiver - No waiver of any breach, or failure to enforce any provision, of the Consultancy Agreement at any time by either party shall in any way limit or waive the right of that party to subsequently enforce and compel strict compliance with the Consultancy Agreement.

-14.2 No Assignment - Neither party may transfer or assign any of its liabilities or rights under the Consultancy Agreement to any other person without the prior written consent of the other party, which consent may be withheld at the other party’s absolute discretion.
+14.2 No Assignment - Neither party may transfer or assign any of its liabilities or rights under the Consultancy Agreement to any other person without the prior written consent of the other party, whose consent may be withheld at the other party’s absolute discretion.

 14.3 Variation - This Consultancy Agreement may be altered only in writing signed by each party.